-Join us for a post-screening panel discussion with Director Harry Gantz, SB County Supervisor Salud Carbajal, and Executive Director of the Good Samaritan Shelter Sylvia Barnard.
-Moderated by Geoff Green, Chief Executive Officer of the SBCC Foundation.
+We were joined for a post-screening panel discussion with Director Harry Gantz, SB County Supervisor Salud Carbajal, and Executive Director of the Good Samaritan Shelter Sylvia Barnard.
+The event was moderated by Geoff Green, Chief Executive Officer of the SBCC Foundation.

 Director Harry Gantz

 Harry Gantz, along with his brother Joe Gantz, has been making films and television shows for 20 years, and their work has been both critically and commercially acclaimed for its exploration of the most intimate aspects of people’s lives and relationships.
 They are the creators of the Emmy-winning HBO series “Taxicab Confessions” and executive producers of the CBS drama “The Defenders”.
 Other credits include the documentaries “Couples Arguing” and “Destination: Change Our World” as well as documentary series broadcast on Showtime and The Sundance Channel, and on Channels 4 and 5 in the U.K. They are currently working on a new documentary that highlights the struggles and sacrifices some individuals are willing to make to fight global warming.